sreyasadiraju/sreyasadiraju.github.io/README.md

-# sreyasadiraju.github.io
+# Sreyas Adiraju

+**Neuroscience/Applied Mathematics at Columbia University**

-My personal website.
+This is my personal website.